linuxthor/My-TTGO-Watch-Dev/README.md

 #include "lvgl/lvgl.h"
 ```

+The generated file should go in the images directory within your app.

 ### Registering the app

-Registering the app is simply a matter of including your header file in the main watch project file and calling your setup function.
+'Registering' the app is simply a matter of including your header file in the main watch project file and calling your setup function.

 In my-ttgo-watch.ino you need to add your header: